grim-fandango/vhs-teletext/README.txt

 	Any packets that are > X/24 will be written to g:\datapackets.txt.
 These packets are copied as-is in this version and are not subject to odd-parity checks etc. as they were in the original branch.

+	You can run this on a folder or on a single file.
+In single file mode it will process a large monolithic VBI file into a single T42 file.
+It's single-threaded though, so it will take longer to process.
+It will remember how far you are through a VBI file if you need to CTRL-C it and resume later.
+Useful for smallish files you aren't in a rush for.

 7. When finished (or during processing if you like) you can run:

 		pagesplit.py g: